 The Division 2 is definitely more of a demanding title, especially from a video card side.
-And so in 1440p Ultra settings it had no probs and benchmark was running at 76 FPS on average while in 4k it was struggling to maintain 60 fps and gave us 43 fps on average.
-And so you would need to step down your settings to High-Medium range to maintain over 60 fps in 4k.
+And so in 1440p Ultra settings it had no probs and the benchmark was running at 76 FPS on average while in 4k it was struggling to maintain 60 fps and gave us 43 fps on average.
+And so you would need to step down your settings to the High-Medium range to maintain over 60 fps in 4k.

 Basically, you do not need 60 fps to play this game, but you could definitely use High settings instead and gain more frames here.

 Next up we have Shadow of the Tomb Raider.
 In 1440p we got 93 fps on average and in 4k, 51 fps on average, which is ok having in mind I was using the highest settings.

 And the last title I’ve tested was Far Cry New Dawn.
 The numbers are really nice here and so in 1440p we got an average of 94 frames per second and in 4k benchmark was running at 60 fps on average.